 Fungal infections of the nails (onychomycosis) can be a persistent and sometimes embarrassing problem, and occasionally can become painful.
 These infections develop when fungi, known as dermatophytes, burrow under nails causing them to become crusty, thick, discolored and distorted.

-There are antifungal creams available over the counter, but their efficacy is questionable.
-The oral anti-fungal medications are much more effective, but not without bothersome side effects ranging from skin rashes to liver damage.
-These medications must be used with caution, especially since treatment is usually long-term.
+There are antifungal creams available over the counter as a fingernail/toenail fungus treatment, but their efficacy is questionable.
+The oral anti-fungal medications are much more effective as home remedies for toenail fungus, but not without bothersome side effects ranging from skin rashes to liver damage.
+These fingernail treatment and toenail fungus treatments and medications must be used with caution, especially since toenail fungus treatment is usually long-term.
 Fluconazole (Diflucan), Itraconazole (Sporanox) and Terbinafine (Lamisil) are a few commonly prescribed oral antifungal medications.
 They must be taken anywhere from 6 to 12 weeks as these infections are not quick to clear up.

 There is a "nail lacquer" called ciclopirox that can be painted on the nail, applying it daily for a week, wiping the layers off with alcohol, then beginning again.
 This tedious process is done for up to a year and only has a 10% efficacy rate.
 Any topical application tends to work better when used in conjunction with oral medications.
 Serious infections may warrant removal of the nail.

 Doctors also advise keeping nails trimmed short and allowing time for the feet to dry after showers, baths or swimming, using absorbent socks, and discarding old shoes that may contain fungal spores.